hugohewitt123/hugohewitt123-Programming-ECM1400-Coursework-3/README.md

 ## To note:
 -You cannot set two alarms for the same time and date.
 -You cannot set alarms for in the past.
--You can delete the notifications but the file containing delete notifications is deleted every hour.
-And the notifications are updated every 15 minutes
+-You can delete the notifications but the notifications are updated every 15 minutes with new ones.

 # Testing:
 ## TBA